 1. Governors should seek to avoid putting themselves in a position where there is a conflict (actual or potential) between their personal interests and their duties to the Corporation.
 They should not allow any conflict of interest to arise which might interfere with the exercise of their independent judgement.
 2. Under SCUC's Instrument of Government Governors must not take or hold any interest in any of SCUC's properties or receive any remuneration for their services (save as a member of SCUC's staff) without the written approval of the Secretary of State for Education and Employment.
-3. Under SCUC's Instrument of Government Governors must disclose, with sufficient detail to allow the nature of those interests to understood by enquirers, to the Corporation any direct or indirect financial interest (see table above, section 9 for guidance) they have, or may have, in the supply of work or goods to or for the purposes of the College or in any contract or proposed contract concerning the College or in any other matter relating to the College or any duty which is material and which conflicts or may conflict with the interests of the Corporation.
+3. Under SCUC's Instrument of Government Governors must disclose, with sufficient detail to allow the nature of those interests to understood by enquirers, to the Corporation any direct or indirect financial interest (see table above, section 12 paragraph 9 for guidance) they have, or may have, in the supply of work or goods to or for the purposes of the College or in any contract or proposed contract concerning the College or in any other matter relating to the College or any duty which is material and which conflicts or may conflict with the interests of the Corporation.
 4. Governors must not receive gifts, hospitality or benefits of any kind from a third party which might be seen to compromise their personal judgement or integrity.
-Any offer or receipt of such gifts, hospitality or benefits should immediately be reported to the Clerk.
-5. The Clerk will maintain a Register of Governors' Interests, which will be open for public inspection.
+Any offer or receipt of such gifts, hospitality or benefits should immediately be reported to the Director of Corporate Governance, Risk and Compliance.
+5. The Director of Corporate Governance, Risk and Compliance will maintain a Register of Governors' Interests, which will be open for public inspection.
 The Register will be updated, at least, annually.